This document introduces Canvas DocViewer as noted in the Canvas Production Release Notes (2017-06-24)

 While the submission details page and SpeedGrader both allow users to create general comments about a submission, annotations allow users to create and highlight specific comments within a submission.
 Both assignment graders and students can add annotations to a supported assignment file; however, annotations are not supported in anonymous peer reviews.

-DocViewer includes a one-hour session limitation in SpeedGrader.
-A DocViewer session can be restarted at any time by refreshing the submission page.
+A DocViewer session is active for up to 10 hours after a submission is viewed for a student.
+A session can be restarted at any time by refreshing the submission page.

 DocViewer includes a modern interface that looks and feels like Canvas and supports a variety of document and image types.
 The DocViewer toolbar displays the number of pages for a document, zoom in and out of the file, and use one of six annotation types for commenting: point, highlight, free text, strikeout, free draw, and area.

 Users can create an annotation by clicking an annotation type.
 All annotation types support a variety of annotation colors.